-To control any variables that may have arisen during the experiment, every batch of dough was made following a strict routine.
-The time of the experiments were done in the evening, from 7:00pm to about 9:30pm.
-All implements and containers were washed thoroughly by hand, and then put into a dishwasher to further clean and dry them.
+To control any variables that may have arisen during the experiment Every batch of dough being made in the experiment followed a strict routine.
+The time of the experiments were done in the evening, from 7:00pm to about 9:30pm, all implements that were used and containers were all washed thoroughly by hand, and then put into a dishwasher to further clean and dry them.
 All ingredients for this experiment were from the same containers each time to make sure different batches of additives or the like could not be a variable.
-The ingredients for the dough should have added up to 270.0g.
-Though not 100% of the ingredients are perfectly transferred into the containers due to kneading on the surfaces or some moisture being left in the individual containers the initial weights of the doughs were slightly off that 270.0g.
-The exact measurements of the weights to the tenths of a gram were recorded and used to track the activity of the yeast throughout the 2-hour fermentation process in the experiment.
+The ingredients for the dough should have added up to 270.0g, but due to not 100% of the ingredients making it to the containers due to kneading on the surfaces or some moisture being left in the individual containers the initial weights of the doughs were slightly off that 270.0g.

-Figure 1.
-Measuring of the Flour, Salt, Yeast, and Water Being Recorded to Their Respective Weights Totaling 270.0g.
+Pictured above is the measuring of the Flour, Salt, Yeast and Water being recorded to their respective weights totalling 270.0g.

-The lemon juice was measured in 3 different volumes to see if an increasing acidity level of the dough would encourage an easier fermentation for the baker's yeast, but the results show that a more sugar infused hydration is more beneficial than just simply increasing acidity levels.
-To consider possible cross contamination and despite my workstation being small, the kneading of the dough into balls happened on a work surface which was separated into 4 sections.
-My wife Sarah assisted by scraping, cleaning, and sanitizing the surfaces as the dough was kneaded, and kept things organized throughout the process.
-No dough ball was kneaded on any surface that was not initially clean or cleaned immediately after use.
-All mixing was done with clean, sanitized spoons.
+The lemon juice was measured in 3 different volumes to see if an increasing acidity level of the dough would encourage an easier fermentation for the baker's yeast but the results show that a more sugar infused hydration is more beneficial than just simply increasing acidity levels.
+To take into account possible cross contamination and despite my work station being small, The kneading of the dough into balls happened on a work surface which was separated into 4 sections.
+With assistance from my wife Sarah who helped me by scraping, cleaning and sanitizing the surfaces as the dough was kneaded and as well keeping things organized throughout the process.
+No dough ball was kneaded on any surface that was not initially clean or cleaned after use right away.
+All mixing was done with clean spoons.
 Everything was also weighed out in cleaned individual containers till they were the weight they were supposed to be.
-No water was added to the honey until the honey was measured to 5.0g, after water was added to bring it to 112.5g to make the dough 75% hydration.
+No water was added to the honey till the honey was measured to 5.0g, after water was added to bring it to 112.5g to make the dough 75% hydration.